MikeyBeez/Juliet/README.md

 Juliet.py imports modules from two subdirectories, GreyMatter and SpeakAndHear.

-This system also uses commandlist and mymusiclist.txt for information.
+This system also uses the commandlist and mymusiclist.txt files for information.

 That's the general archtecture of this program so far; so it's not too complicated.

 Other files aren't being used yet.

 I'm currently working in another repository called socit.
 I hope to use Melissa-core's Flask App front-end for Juliette, and that requires understanding flask_socketio.
 The dunder main python program __main__.py is from Melissa-core.
+It's a very cool hack.
-You can run it by typing
+Eventually, I hope to make it the front-end.
+You can run it by typing the following:

 <Juliet's python path> __main__.py